 Public Law (LLM, full-time or part-time)

-The programmes will be of interest to students who have completed their primary law degree as well as legal practitioners, public servants and others seeking to develop or update their knowledge of public law and legal
+The programmes will be of interest to students who have completed a primary law degree as well as legal practitioners, public servants and others seeking to develop or enhance their knowledge of public law and legal research skills.

 Applications and Selections